Last Updated on April 26, 2023 by Goya

 Monstera was the original cool kid on the block when it opened back in 2016.
 By taking the age-old tradition of using locally sourced, fresh ingredients and elevating it to a sophisticated dining experience with creative dishes (a result of their “zero-waste cuisine” concept), Monstera heralded a change in the gastronomic landscape of Slovenian cuisine.

 And to this day, it still continues to push the boundaries.
 The menu changes every couple of days based on what is fresh and gives you a chance to try and (re)discover flavours that are often missed or omitted during food prep.
-Their bar is also equally impressive; stocked full with delicious organic wine, craft beer, homemade syrups, juices and iced teas… the perfect accompaniment to any meal!
+Their bar is also equally impressive; stocked full of delicious organic wine, craft beer, homemade syrups, juices and iced teas… the perfect accompaniment to any meal!

 - Beef tomato with pumpkin seed oil, cashew nut cream and anchovies